-The followings are the key differences between Annuity vs 401k :
+Let’s see the top differences between Annuity vs 401k.

-- An annuity is not tax deductible while 401k offers a double tax benefit.
+- An annuity is not tax-deductible, while 401k offers a double tax benefitDouble Tax BenefitDouble Taxation is a situation wherein a tax is levied twice on the same source of income.
+It usually occurs when the same income is taxed both at corporate as well as at the individual level..
 Taxes need not be paid until the money is taken out for retirement.
 Due to the monthly contributions, the amount of taxes paid is also reduced

 - Fees for an annuity are higher.
 Extra fees or any kind of commission does not have to be paid when money needs to be pulled out of 401k.

-- Following are the main types of annuity –
+- Following are the main types of an annuity –

-- Variable Annuities – These annuities as the name suggests are variable in nature and give an opportunity for investors to generate a high rate of returns by investing in equity or bonds.
+- Variable Annuities – These annuities, as the name suggests, are variable in nature and give an opportunity for investors to generate a high rate of returns by investing in equity or bonds.
 Income will depend on the performance of these assets.
-This is meant for investors who are ready to take the risks
+This is meant for investors who are ready to take risks.

 - There are no particular types of 401k accounts.

 Annuity vs 401k Comparative Table